 “Chic but relaxed: a beautifully designed guesthouse just southwest of Salta, which offers breathtaking tours”

 Valentina has brought light and space to traditional Salteño style, combining white walls and lofty ceilings with classical modernist hallmarks: a whole wall of paned glass in the dining room, a soaring minimalist fireplace and a stunning swimming pool.
 Mid-century modern classics are everywhere, but so are antique chairs, and the hall is hung with ancient woven ponchos.
 The result is delightfully crisp and airy, but you know you’re in Salta.
 All bedrooms mix high-end comfort with vintage finds, and the bathrooms are gorgeous little havens.
 Bowls of roses abound.
 The food is superb.
-It’s like staying with relaxed, very welcoming friends.

 - Beautifully designed - rare for Salta - and yet excellent value for money